wisq/docker_ocean/README.md

 A collection of Docker configs and scripts to run my personal projects cluster.

+The `ocean` name is because I deploy these to a [DigitalOcean Docker](https://marketplace.digitalocean.com/apps/docker) "one-click" droplet.
+Aside from setting up some custom firewall rules, I've been able to leave that host mostly untouched, just running these scripts from my laptop to remotely launch containers.

 I've made these public so others can use them as examples.

 ## nginx